 On his spear leans Fillan of Selma, in the wandering of his locks.
-Thrice he raises his eyes to Fingal: his voice thrice fails him, as he speaks.
+Thrice he raises his eyes to Fingal; his voice thrice fails him, as he speaks.
 My brother could not boast of battles: at once he strides away.
 Bent over a distant stream he stands: the tear hangs in his eye.
-He strikes, at times, the thistle's head with his inverted spear.
+He strikes, at times, the thistle's head, with his inverted spear.
 Nor is he unseen of Fingal.
 Sidelong he beholds his son.
 He beholds him, with bursting joy; and turns, amid his crowded soul.
 In silence turns the king towards Mora of woods.
 He hides the big tear with his locks.
 At length his voice is heard.

 "First of the sons of Morni!
-Thou rock that defiest the storn!
-Lead thou my battle, for the race of low-laid Cormac.
+Thou rock that defiest the storm!
+Lead thou my battle, for the race of low-laid Cormae.
 No boy's staff is thy spear: no harmless beam of light thy sword.
 Son of Morni of steeds, behold the foe!
 Destroy!
-Fillan, observe the chief!
-He is not calm in strife: nor burns he heedless in battle.
-My son, observe the chief!
-He is strong as Lubar's stream, but never foams and roars.
-High on cloudy Mora, Fingal shall behold the war.
-Stand, Ossian, near thy father, by the falling stream.
-Raise the voice, O bards!
-Selma, move beneath the sound.
-It is my latter field.
-Clothe it over with light."
+Fillan, observe on the hills: dreadful and pleasant is thy approach, friend of the dwelling of heroes.